This tool reveals which of your favorite apps are sharing way too much data

 While it’s not the only app that uses a VPN to sniff out bad behavior—Guardian Firewall and Lockdown are other examples—Seudo goes a step further by trying to explain in detail what each app is doing.
 Using AI, the company identifies keywords or identifiers in the data it’s deciphered, then turns it into a description for users.

 When I downloaded and started using the McDonald’s app, for instance, Seudo started throwing up warnings about “tracking technology that could be gathering your personal information,” and suggested that McDonald’s was collecting all sorts of data about the characteristics of my phone.
 It also showed that this information was heading to Kochava, an analytics firm and data broker.

-A McDonald’s spokesperson, after requesting one business day to investigate and respond to these findings, did not provide further comment before publication.
+“We are unable to provide meaningful comment on speculative information obtained by Seudo, a third party app,” a McDonald’s spokesperson said after publication of this story.
+“McDonald’s takes seriously the trust that our customers put in us each day to uphold our robust data privacy commitments that guide how McDonald’s uses, protects and shares customer information, including our commitment to not sell personal information.”

 Seudo’s reporting on TikTok was a bit stranger.
 At first, Seudo’s app would alert me about once per minute that “your network connections are being tracked” and that “your location can also be tracked with this access.”

-Note: This story has been updated with comments from McDonald’s and Lensa.